nitzel/fritzbox-missed-calls-telegram-bot/README.md

 - `knownCallId` The call-id of the most recent call that the bot has processed
 - `phonebook` A dict with phonenumbers matched to names for reverse lookups.
 - `clientChatIds` IDs of the Telegram-Chats the bot informs about new calls.
+If the URL of a chat is `https://web.telegram.org/#/im?p=g123` then its id is `g123`.

 # Hacking the source
 - **Add reverse lookups for phone numbers from your country:** Take a look at teh class `Phonebook` in [fritzbox.py](/fritzbotcallinfo/fritzbox.py).
 The function that performs the reverse lookup (matching a name to the phone number) is called `Phonebook.nameFromNumberLookup` and calls one of three functions beginning with `nameFrom`.
 Add yours or edit one of them to fit a service providing reverse lookups for your countries phone numbers.